ucb-sts/sts/walkthrough.md

     00:01.006 00:00.000 Successfully matched event ControlMessageReceive:i2 c1 -> s2 [ofp_hello: ]
     ...

-Like Fuzzer, we can drop into interactive mode at any time by sending ^C.
+Like Fuzzer, we can drop into interactive mode at any time by sending ^C, and return to replay by sending ^D.

 We can now replay as many times as we need to understand the root cause.
 The console output and other results from our replay runs can be found in a new